 Professionals trained in Chiropractic, Osteopathic and Physiotherapy techniques are regarded here as one occupation - i.e. animal musculoskeletal practitioners.

-The RAMP register is intended to help veterinary surgeons and animal owners choose professionals providing chiropractic, osteopathic and physiotherapy techniques who are not regulated by the RCVS for the treatment of animals.
+The register is designed to help veterinary surgeons and animal owners choose competent professionals providing Chiropractic, Osteopathic and Physiotherapy techniques for the treatment of their animals.

 All animals should get the best treatment possible.
 They should have access to musculoskeletal therapy when appropriate.
 Practitioners should be highly skilled in the techniques they utilise.
 No therapy should be detrimental to their health or welfare.

 All treatment should be legal and chosen with fully informed consent.
 Vets should feel confident in referring to RAMP registered practitioners.
 Animal owners should feel confident in the work of RAMP registered practitioners.
 Clear communication can be maintained between all professionals and the owner to make the best decisions for the animal’s care.

 All professionals registered with RAMP demonstrate high standards of proficiency and professionalism, equivalent to the demands of the statutory regulatory bodies governing Chiropractic, Osteopathy and Physiotherapy in the human domain.
 This means that you can be confident that your animal should receive the same level of care as you would yourself.